gempesaw/writing/drafts/imitating-arcs-page-command.md

 arc is especially useful\: [`page`][] lists all the elements on the current view of the mobile app that you are able to interact with.
 So, anything you can tap, swipe, or input into, `page` will tell you about, along with some identifying information, if any is available.
 Since we're using the Perl bindings at work, we don't immediately have access to the `page` command, but the beautiful thing about Appium's set up is that its just a matter of translating between languages to port new functionality over!

 I started with the iOS version of `page`, as the implementation is actually pretty different between iOS and Android.
-We basically use a plain UIAutomation command to get information about the current view from iOS instruments, and then spend some time formatting the results to show to the user.
+In order to get information about the current view of the iOS app, we have to use UIAutomation.
 UIAutomation is iOS's way of automating iOS apps - it looks a lot like javascript, and it lets you interact with the apps in question.
-I believe this is what Appium uses to control iOS: it translates between its REST interface and iOS under the hood.
+I believe this is what Appium uses to control iOS: it translates between its REST interface and UIAutomationOS under the hood.
+We use a plain UIAutomation command to get information about the current view from iOS instruments, and then spend some time formatting the results to show to the user.

 First off, we need to determine which "source window" has any elements of interest.
 I'm not entirely clear on what these are, but often the